chicagopython/bylaws/README.md

 ## Position Terms {#position-terms}

 Board Members are appointed by election to terms of two years, with an effort toward having half the board seats up for election at any point in time.
-An individual Board member may serve no more than two consecutive whole terms or 5 consecutive years (whichever is shorter).
 There is no lifetime limit for the number of years a Board member may serve.
-Term limits are a way to bring  in new perspectives, limiting potential abuse of power, and encouraging existing board to groom the next generation.

 ## Removal {#removal}